 The Coca-Cola Stage at Alliance Theatre

 The Alliance Theatre is in the middle of its first renovation since opening its doors at the Woodruff Arts Center in 1968.
-The new Coca-Cola Stage at Alliance Theatre is scheduled to open at the end of 2018 with a series of Open House celebrations.
-The first production that will be staged in the theatre theater will be Ever After, opening in January 2019.
+The first production that will be staged on the brand new Coca-Cola Stage will be Ever After, opening in January 2019.
 See a time-lapse video here on the current progress to the Stage.

 Alliance Theatre retained the services of the New York City studio of Trahan Architects, led by founder, Victor F. “Trey” Trahan and partner Leigh Breslau to design the re-imagined facilities of the Alliance.
 Between these two celebrated architects, featured projects include the Louisiana State Museum, the Dallas City Performance Hall, the Chicago Symphony Center, and the Mercedes-Benz Superdome, renovated after Hurricane Katrina in seven and one-half months.